temporalio/documentation/docs/jargon-mesh.md

   The default is unlimited.
   Setting it to 0 also means unlimited.
 - **Use-case**: This can be used to ensure that retries do not continue indefinitely.
-  However, in the majority of cases, we recommend relying on the [execution timeout](#execution-timeout) to limit the duration of the retries instead of this.
+  However, in the majority of cases, we recommend relying on the [Workflow Execution Timeout](/docs/concepts/workflows/#execution-timeout), for Workflow Executions, or the Schedule-To-Close Timeout, for Activity Executions, to limit the duration of the retries, instead of this.

 ### Non-Retryable Errors